 The energy content of edible insects is similar to traditional fresh meat – around 500 calories for every 100g of dried product.
-In comparison with livestock rearing, which is an intensive user of valuable resources including water, power, and land, insect farming is considered a contributing factor to circular ecological system.
-Insects have an excellent protein density (between 45 and 65% protein by mass) and are easy to breed and rear, using far less resources than other agricultural meat-rearing practices.
+Insects have an excellent protein density (between 45 and 65% protein by mass) and require far fewer resources to breed and rear than other farming practices.

-A key sector that has already embraced the potential for insect protein is aquaculture – fish farming.
-Protein derived from insects is a near-analoge for fishmeal protein that has traditionally been used as the base for commercial fish feed.
-Because consumers increasingly demand sustainable and natural methods of agriculture and insects are part of natural fish diet, these proteins make the perfect aquaculture feed.
+The aquaculture sector has already embraced the potential for insect protein.
+Protein derived from insects such as house fly larvae is a near-analog of fishmeal protein traditionally used as the base for commercial fish feed.

 Insect protein for use in agricultural animal feed

-Previously produced commercially for use as fishing bait and pet reptile feed, mealworms are increasingly being raised for human consumption as an alternative source of protein.
-They require only 10% of the land required for chickens, pigs or cattle and produce far less greenhouse gases.
+Previously produced commercially as fishing bait and pet reptile feed, mealworms are increasingly being farmed as an alternative source of protein.
+They require only 10% of the land needed for livestock and have a smaller greenhouse footprint.